grafana/alloy/docs/sources/tutorials/processing-logs/index.md

 }
 ```

-This stage uses the `log_line` value in the extracted map to set the actual log line that is forwarded to Loki.
+This stage uses the `log_line` value in the extracted map to set the actual log line that's forwarded to Loki.
 Rather than sending the entire JSON blob to Loki, you are only sending `original_log_line["log"]["message"]`, along with some labels that you attached.

 This stage doesn't modify the extracted map.